 Bongo – the first player to get the ball into the cup

 The great thing about this game is that the total score on a hole is irrelevant to the winning of points.
-So that players with a weaker tee to green game can still compete.
+This helps players with a weaker tee to the green game can still compete.

-For this reason, the game is a popular choice for association and society golf days, but it can of course also be played alongside more conventional stroke and match play formats if desired.
+For this reason, the game is a popular choice for association and society days, but it can also be played alongside more conventional stroke and match play formats if desired.

 Rabbit is a sort of variation of the childhood game of “It” or “Tag”, and can be played by two players or four players.
 The rules for this game are simple which is nice because some of the most popular ones require a lot of math and post-round calculations.

-Nine points are played for on each hole and five of those are awarded to the outright winner.
+- Nine points are played for on each hole and five of them are awarded to the outright winner.
 If there is a clear second place player, he gets three points and the final player gets one.

 9. The Dot Game (aka Garbage, Junk or Trash)

 This is not so much a game in its own right, but a way of describing a number of minor or side bets which can be added to any conventional golfing contest or to all the other games.
 The dot game is a way to keep track of all the action Iike a bookie in Vegas.

-These may be simple and obvious, such as points or dollars won for birdie, eagle, albatross, longest drive or closest to the pin (on par 3 holes).
-Points can also be lost for bogey, double bogey, out of bounds etc
+These may be simple and obvious, such as points or dollars won for birdie, eagle, longest drive, sand saves, or closest to the pin (on par 3 holes).
+Points can also be lost for bogey, double bogey, out of bounds, etc.

 But many more bets have been devised, and perhaps made more appealing by the creative and intriguing names by which they are known.